Installation of SDK Pro on Linux Ubuntu

 This will create the folder openeb-x.y.z containing OpenEB source code.
 The absolute path to this directory is called MV_SDK_SRC_DIR in the next sections.

-Then extract the other SDK Pro archives in MV_SDK_SRC_DIR:
+Then extract the advanced source archive in MV_SDK_SRC_DIR:

 Compilation